Khan/engblog/README.rst

 Publishing
 ----------

-To publish your changes to the live site, just push your changes to master. `Travis <https://travis-ci.org/Khan/engblog>`_ will take care of everything else. **If you're publishing a new blog post, make sure to update the upcoming post section**, which you can do by editing the file ``src/info.py``.
+**If you're publishing a new blog post, make sure to update the upcoming post section first**, which you can do by editing the file ``src/info.py``.
+You can find the information to update to in the `publish queue <https://app.asana.com/0/33397771830491/68184404290301>`_ -- or, at least, everything except the team, which you may need to figure out (from the list of categories above) yourself.
+Or better yet, ask the author!

+After this, just push your changes to master. `Travis <https://travis-ci.org/Khan/engblog>`_ will take care of everything else.
 You can ping `brownhead <https://github.com/brownhead>`_ (``@johnsullivan`` on HipChat) for help if anything explodes.

 **If you're a KA employee**, make sure to follow `the remaining instructions on the forge page <https://sites.google.com/a/khanacademy.org/forge/for-khan-employees/ka-engineering-blog#TOC-Publishing->`_.
 This includes *at least* posting to the KA Engineering twitter account.